● BITCOIN QUANTUM INSURANCE

 Cryptographic diversity.
 Each of the three NIST-standardized post-quantum families (ML-DSA, FALCON, SLH-DSA) rests on a different mathematical hardness assumption.
 If a future cryptanalytic breakthrough breaks one family, the other two still hold.
 This is the same defense-in-depth principle as wearing a seatbelt and having an airbag — redundancy is the point.

-How is the 74-byte on-chain footprint computed?
+How is the 74-byte permanent footprint computed?

 Ready to attest your first UTXO?